 This tutorial demonstrates how to use the Wix CLI to build a Locations app on the Wix Platform.
-The Locations app allows site owners to easily manage their business locations and hours of operation.
-The app will contain a dashboard page with a list of the site owner’s business locations, and a button to edit the hours for each location.
+The app contains a dashboard page that lists a Wix site's business locations, providing a foundation you can build on with per-location actions like editing hours.

 The end result will look like this: